Skip to content

 Foundation

 The foundation provides the core capabilities that the rest of the platform relies on.
-Everything else is built on these four pillars.

 • Virtualization